ElodieSavignard/fetch-social-network-data/Youtube/readme.md

 ## Add your API Key inside script

-Insert your API key inside var `API_KEY = ''` on the full_youtube_fetch.py script.
+Insert your API key in var `API_KEY = ''` inside the full_youtube_fetch.py script.

 ## Install packages
-Run the command inside your terminal :\
+Run the following command in a terminal :\
 ```pip install google-api-python-client openpyxl pandas```